 Assessment and Evaluation

 Before detox begins, medical professionals conduct a comprehensive assessment to determine the safest and most effective approach for each individual.
-During this stage, individuals can expect a detailed medical history review, physical and mental health evaluations and a personalized detox plan.
+During this stage, individuals can expect a detailed medical history review, physical and mental health evaluations, and a personalized detox plan.

 Stabilization Phase